Regional Vice President Lecturer

 One or more Regional Vice President Lecturers shall be selected annually on the basis of widely recognized expertise in a field of economic geology.
 Lecturers shall give a series of lectures within the Society Regions in which the lecturers reside, and the lectureships shall alternate among the various Regions.

-To invite Miguel A. Miranda, please review his availability on the calendar below and contact him directly.
+To invite Lena, please review his availability on the calendar below and contact him directly.
 Please keep in mind, lecturers are working professionals and have busy schedules.
 They have agreed to keep the calendar up to date, but may not reflect recent activity.
 Please allow for a seven-day response.

 Airfare, meals, and other transportation costs are funded by the SEG.
 We require the host university/institution to cover hotel accommodation costs for one or two nights, and if possible, pick up and return the lecturer to the airport.